teriiehina/PMDate/README.md

 ### Cocoapods

-  1. add "pod 'PMDate'" to your Podfile
+  1. add `pod 'PMDate' , :git => "https://github.com/teriiehina/PMDate"` to your Podfile
-  2. run "pod install"
+  2. run `pod install`
   3. add `#import <PMDate/PMDate.h>` to the source files where you want to use PMDate.

 ## Requirements